-- Heat lamp – red light only.
-Regular bright heat lamps (that you would use for reptiles) is too bright and can end up blinding your ducks
+- Heat Light – red light only.
+Regular bright heat lamps (that you would use for reptiles) are too bright and can end up blinding your ducks

-- saw dust – try to go for a soft wood.
-Some people say cedar is okay to use for ducks but with it discouraged for so many animals I prefer to stay away.
+- Bedding – Sawdust – try to go for a soft wood.
+Some people say cedar is okay to use for ducks but since it is not recommended for so many animals I prefer to stay away.
 Our local farm store sells big bags of cleaned, dust free shavings safe for all animals for fairly cheap.

 - Food dish – I found it best to use something that the ducks put their head/ beak into rather than using a dish.
 I find they tend to climb over and spill the food as well as poop in the food dish.

 - Water dish – When the ducklings were very small I used a chicken feeder filled with water.
-Again it allowed them to put their beaks in and drink the water and it was deep enough for them to dip their entire beak to clean their nostrils
+It allowed them to put their beaks in and drink the water and it was deep enough for them to dip their entire beak to clean their nostrils

 - When they got bigger I moved to a 4L milk jug with two large holes cut for them to be able to dunk their heads.

 - A tray to catch the water they spill